Congratulations on your acceptance!

 Registration for first year courses and orientation

 At the beginning of July, an Orientation and Registration Package will be available on the Student Affairs Office website under Orientation for new students.
 All students who have accepted our offer of admission will be contacted via email when the Package becomes available.
 If you have accepted our offer of admission and you have not yet received an email from us by the end of July, verify that your email address which you used when you submitted your application is still valid, or communicate directly with the Admissions Office.
-Registration for newly-admitted students for September 2014 will begin on July 8 (to be confirmed).
-The registration process requires three steps:
+Registration for newly-admitted students for September 2017 will begin on July TBD.
+The registration process requires two steps:

-- From August 1 to August 30, you must register in all your mandatory first year courses. (date to be confirmed)
+- You must register in all your mandatory first year courses (registration dates TBD).

 Get your ID card, etc.